pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

 Note that a reasonable percent of your grade comes from your write-up.
 So don't do lots of work on the project, but short-change your grade by barely writing up anything.
 Check out the rubric.
-You'll likely need 500 words at least.
+You'll likely need 500 words (two pages, double-spaced) at least.

 The last part of your grade will come from issues and code check-ins that are tagged with your name on GitHub.